 Sam used OPZELURA alone for treatment of vitiligo on her face and neck.
 Not a clinical trial participant.

-Individual results may vary.
+Results may vary.
 Results not typical.

 OPZELURA results were studied in some clinical trial patients through 2 years.